 One of the main reasons we live in New York City is to take advantage of all the amazing cultural experiences it has to offer year-round.
-If one of your New Year's resolutions is to do even more fun things with your kids, kick off 2013 with an enriching New Year's Day in our incredible city.
+If one of your New Year's resolutions is to get out there and do even more fun things with your kids, kick off 2014 with an enriching New Year's Day in our incredible city.

-We came up with six resolutions for families and then found activities to fulfill each one—all at places that are open on January 1, 2013 in NYC.
+We came up with seven resolutions for families and then found activities to fulfill each one—all at places that are open on January 1, 2014 in NYC.

 Resolution: Explore more cool kid-friendly exhibits

 The American Museum of Natural History is open on New Year's Day.
 In addition to its usual attractions, you can check out special exhibits like Whales: Giants of the Deep, Frogs: A Chorus of Color and the gorgeous origami Christmas tree before they all come down in early January.
 Also ending soon, a pair of family-friendly exhibitions at Discovery Times Square: Shipwreck!
 Pirates & Treasure and Nathan Sawaya's amazing Lego statues in The Art of the Brick..
 Also open: Queens' Museum of the Moving Image, where you can play offbeat video games in the brand-new exhibit Indie Essentials, or catch Jim Henson's holiday classic Emmet Otter's Jug-Band Christmas and try a hands-on puppetry workshop.

 We're always raving about various offbeat NYC experiences.
 On January 1, you can head to Coney Island to watch the annual Polar Bear Club's New Year's Day Swim at 1pm.
 In case you're wondering, the members of this organization may be a little nutty but they're not naked, and since the swim is open to the public, you're welcome to join them in the ocean!
 As always, these cold-water enthusiasts are "freezin' for a reason" and raising money for Camp Sunshine, a retreat for children with life-threatening illnesses.